Key facts and figures

 • There are 41,000 women living with ovarian cancer in the UK.³

-• Nearly half of GPs (44 per cent) mistakenly believe symptoms only present in the later stages of ovarian cancer.⁶
+• Half of GPs (46%) mistakenly believe symptoms only present in the later stages of ovarian cancer.⁶

-• Just one in five UK women (21 per cent) can name bloating as one of the main symptoms of ovarian cancer.⁷
+• Just one in five UK women (21%) can name bloating as one of the main symptoms of ovarian cancer.⁷

-• Almost half of women (45 per cent) must wait three months or more from first visiting their GP to getting a correct diagnosis.⁸
+• One third of women are waiting over three months from first visiting their GP to getting a correct diagnosis.⁸

-• Over a quarter of women with ovarian cancer (27 per cent) are diagnosed through an emergency presentation such as Accident and Emergency.⁹
+• Over a quarter of women with ovarian cancer (27%) are diagnosed through an emergency presentation such as Accident and Emergency.⁹

-• 40 per cent of women wrongly think a smear test detects ovarian cancer.¹⁰
+• 40% of women wrongly think that cervical screening (a smear test) detects ovarian cancer.¹⁰

 England